-The most important room in my house is the kitchen.
-It should also be an important part of your AirBnB selection process.
+The most important room in my home?
+The kitchen.
+Your AirBnB kitchens selection process should also be an important part of your stay if you want to save money during your travels.
 Not all AirBnB kitchens are created or stocked equally.
 Some kitchens may not have a frying pan while others are fit for Julia Child.
-If you rent an AirBnB to save money on going out to dinner like I do sometimes you’re left in the dark when you arrive to find your kitchen has little more than a toaster.
+If you rent an AirBnB to save money on going out to dinner or breakfasts like I do sometimes you’re left in the dark when you arrive to find your kitchen has little more than a toaster.

 To avoid these dire situations make sure you speak with the AirBnB property owner before booking.
 Ask them what they have in their kitchen and that you plan on cooking.
 They should let you know little quirks like the apartment’s fire detector goes off while making coffee or the oven isn’t suitable for use, etc. Make sure you know what kind of stove top or oven you’re about to use.
 Does it require matches to light?
 Is it a wood fired oven?
 Different cultures and remote locations may be drastically different to what you’re used to.
 You should also pay attention to the photos provided for the property.
 If they show things like pots, pans, coffee maker, wooden spoons etc., you’ve probably got a winner.